erebe/personal-server/blog/content/blog/debug_rust_aplication_inside_container.md

 GDB (GNU Project Debugger) seems to be favored in some posts, while others are telling you to use lldb ¯\\\_(ツ)_/¯ .
 For my part, I am using lldb as I am telling myself that if LLVM is the compilation backend for Rust, well, its debugger must be the most advanced one.

-As I don't have any certainty on this topic of debugging with rust, this post aims to trigger discussion around this subject in order to let me grasp the full view, what my knowledge is missing.
-Of course, If I am going to learn new stuff, I am going to update the post.
+I still have questions regarding debugging with rust, this post aims to trigger discussion around this subject in order to let me grasp the full view, what my knowledge is missing.
+Of course, I am going to update the post.
 So please let me know :)

+<ins>Pending questions</ins>:
+  - How to cast raw pointer/address into rust type.
+Often got undeclared symbols or parsing errors ?

 <br/>